fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 `Regularizers` should be used and combined with an Optimizer.
 For instance, SGD with Ridge regression, or Adam with Lasso regression. [`FedProx`](https://arxiv.org/abs/1812.06127) is also considered as a regularization.

 !!! note "Optimizer without OptiModules"
-    When no `OptiModules` are specified in the `modules` argument of `Optimizer`, plain SGD algorithm is used for the optimization by default.
+    When no `OptiModules` are specified in the `modules` argument of `Optimizer`, plain SGD algorithm is set by default for the optimization.

 **Usage**: